-When a bus reset occurs and the busReset interrupt is raised, software must wait for both asynchronous transmit contexts (request and response) to have contextControl.active = 0 before clearing the interrupt condition.
-This is to ensure that all queued asynchronous packets (with potentially stale node numbers) are flushed.
-Once they are no longer active, software may clear the busReset interrupt condition, and hardware will discontinue flushing of the asynchronous transmit FIFO(s).
-See section 7.2.2.1 for further details.
+When a bus reset occurs and the busReset interrupt is raised, software must take precautions regarding the asynchronous transmit contexts before clearing the interrupt.
+Refer to section 7.2.2.1 for further details.

 6.2.2 IntMask (set and clear)